feliciaabelsson/weather-app/README.md

 # Weather App Using Api
-This app requires for you to accept it to use location information.
+This app requires for you to accept the use of location information.
 When doing that the app will get your coordinates and pick a place nearby.

 What the app displays taken from api:
 - Your location